How to Comply with The Dutch DPA's Cookie Consent Guidelines

 In December 2019, the Dutch Data Protection Authority released cookie consent guidelines to help website owners in the Netherlands deploy cookies in a GDPR-compliant way.

-A total of 175 websites in the Netherlands were surveyed by the Dutch DPA, Autoriteit Persoonsgegevens (AP), before the publication of the cookie guidelines, and 50% of those audited were found to be non-compliant with GDPR cookie consent requirements.
+The Dutch DPA surveyed a total of 175 websites in the Netherlands before the publication of the cookie guidelines, and 50% of those audited were found to be non-compliant with GDPR cookie consent requirements.
+Learn more about GDPR compliance.

-Interestingly, the investigation also found that all e-commerce platforms assessed did not obtain valid consent from their users for the deployment of cookies on their websites.
+Interestingly, the investigation also found that all e-commerce platforms assessed did not obtain valid consent from their users to deploy cookies on their websites.

-The Dutch DPA’s cookie guidelines do not come as a surprise since the Netherlands is one of the countries that has maintained strict enforcement of both the GDPR and the EU Cookie Law when it comes to cookie consent compliance.
+The Dutch DPA’s cookie guidelines do not come as a surprise since the Netherlands is one of the countries that has maintained strict enforcement of both the GDPR and the EU Cookie Law regarding cookie consent compliance.

-What this means is that compliance with the Dutch DPA’s cookie consent guidelines is a crucial investment for website owners because failure to do so will only attract GDPR fines.
+This means that compliance with the Dutch DPA’s cookie consent guidelines is a crucial investment for website owners because failure to do so will only attract GDPR fines.

 In this article, we take an in-depth look at: